christo/revenge/README.md

 * better styling for BASIC decoder
 * improve cart sniffers: look at the warm and cold jump vectors to see if they land in-range and at _probable code_
 * audit inter-module dependency graph, remove cycles, untangle
+* use ts-md5 for md5 hash generation
+* handle file uploads in the background
+  * only bother with files that have an unseen hash
 * use c64ref submodule for petscii rendering
   * build-time petscii mapping
   * test coverage